 Museum of computer technology

 On the occasion of the 10th anniversary of the Faculty foundation, a small museum of computer technology was created at the FIT in the Božetěchov campus.
-It is intended mainly for educational and representation purposes, and collections are accessible to the public every first Wednesday of the month from 13:00 to 17:00.
-It is also opened in conjunction with events organized for the public by the faculty (Open Days, Králova Pole Erbovní slavnosti, etc.).
+It is intended mainly for educational and representation purposes, and collections are accessible to the public in conjunction with events organized for the public by the faculty (Open Days, Králova Pole Erbovní slavnosti, etc.).

 FIT VUT, Božetěchova 2 Brno, ground floor building A, room 118, entrance from the courtyard